-Moving abroad is one of the most interesting and exciting things a person can do – but that’s not to say it can be done quickly or without thought.
+Moving abroad, whether for a gap year, or a study abroad program, is one of the most interesting and exciting things a person can do – but that’s not to say it can be done quickly or without thought.
 Whether you’re going overseas to learn a new language, work, or study – taking the time to prepare yourself and predict a few of the struggles you may face while away, is time extremely well spent!

 1. Research your destination

 Not sure where you want to go?
 Dive into delicious black holes of online study regarding your future destination.
 Research its culture, people, food, interesting cities, natural wonders, and of course, language.
 If you don’t speak it, plan to take at least an introductory course before arriving.
 Later, once immersed in the local culture, your fluency and communication skills will improve hugely – but your confidence during those first few days will be far greater having planned beforehand.